transferable-samplers/transferable-samplers/docs/design.md

 ### Replay buffer

-For self-improvement training, the model owns a `Buffer` that stores resampled conformations in normalized space.
+For self-improvement training, the model owns a `Buffer` that stores resampled conformations in normalised space.
 The model does not populate its own buffer — it only exposes `set_buffer()` and draws from `self._buffer.sample()` in `training_step` when `train_from_buffer=True`.
 The `PopulateBufferCallback` is responsible for filling it.

-!> For consistency with the true data pipeline the buffer samples are destandardized before passing to the datamodule train transforms.
+!> For consistency with the true data pipeline the buffer samples are destandardised before passing to the datamodule train transforms.
 This breaks the "rule" of the Lightning module not seeing physical scale coordinates but is accepted as it occurs inside the buffer and enables the exact same transform pipeline to be applied to buffer samples.

 ---